Srinath1-hub/Srinath1-hub/README.md

 # 💫 About Me:
-Senior Python Developer with over 9 years of experience, I specialize in building scalable, efficient, and maintainable software solutions across diverse industries.
+I'm Senior Python Developer with over 9 years of experience, specializing in building scalable, efficient, and maintainable software solutions across diverse industries.
 My expertise spans a range of Python frameworks and technologies, including Django, Flask, FastAPI, and data manipulation libraries such as Pandas and NumPy.
 With a strong background in both backend development and full-stack solutions, I excel at designing systems that are not only functional but also intuitive and optimized for performance

 # 💻 Tech Stack: